 The present study aimed to assemble protein fibril–polysaccharide hydrogels as nutraceutical delivery vehicles.
-Turbidity titrations confirmed that complexations between ovotransferrin (OVT) fibril and xanthan gum (XG) indeed existed, and electrostatic interaction was the major driving force of OVT fibril–XG complexation.
-After optimization of pH and acidifer, stable OVT fibril–XG hydrogel could be fabricated by adjusting pH to 4.0 with glucono delta-lactone.
-To better understand physicochemical properties of OVT fibril–XG gel, characterization of XG gel was also conducted.
-Scanning electron microscopy indicated that OVT fibril–XG gel had denser network than XG gel.
+Turbidity titrations confirmed that complexations between ovotransferrin (OVT) fibrils and xanthan gum (XG) indeed occurred, and electrostatic interaction was the major driving force of OVT fibril–XG complexation.
+After optimization of the pH and acidifier, stable OVT fibril–XG hydrogels could be fabricated by adjusting the pH to 4.0 with glucono delta-lactone.
+To better understand the physicochemical properties of OVT fibril–XG gel, characterization of XG gel was also conducted.
+Scanning electron microscopy indicated that OVT fibril–XG gel had a denser network than XG gel.
 Rheological measurements revealed that OVT fibril–XG gel had higher gel strength and viscosity than XG gel.
-OVT fibril–XG gel and XG gel could be applied as dihydromyricetin (DMY) delivery vehicles with a higher DMY loading (2 mg/mL).
-DMY release was investigated using in vitro gastrointestinal digestion model.
-All of DMY was released from OVT fibril–XG gel after gastrointestinal digestion, and only 41.7% of DMY was released from XG gel after gastrointestinal digestion, indicating that OVT fibril–XG gel was more efficient in DMY delivery.
-DMY was released via non-Fickian transport mechanism in both OVT fibril–XG gel and XG gel.
-The results in this study could provide new insight into assembly of protein fibril–polysaccharide hydrogels and rational design of hydrogels as nutraceutical delivery vehicles.
+OVT fibril–XG gel and XG gel could be used as dihydromyricetin (DMY) delivery vehicles with a higher DMY loading (2 mg mL−1).
+DMY release was investigated using an in vitro gastrointestinal digestion model.
+All DMY was released from OVT fibril–XG gel after gastrointestinal digestion, and only 41.7% of DMY was released from XG gel after gastrointestinal digestion, indicating that OVT fibril–XG gel was more efficient in DMY delivery.
+DMY was released via a non-Fickian transport mechanism in both OVT fibril–XG gel and XG gel.
+The results of this study could provide new insight into the assembly of protein fibril–polysaccharide hydrogels and rational design of hydrogels as nutraceutical delivery vehicles.